 the 28 days later thing.

-On the DVD commentary, director Danny Boyle classifies the film as an apocolyptic, horror and zombie film.
+zombie film.
 Two out of three isn't bad, Mr. Boyle!
 He had before stated, however, that he didn't want it to be labled as such and that his true inspiration for the movie was from John Wyndham's novel The Day of the Triffids.
 For those unfamiliar with this particular book, it tells the tale of these giant plants with animal like behavior that enjoy the fine culinary taste of rotting meat, who have taken over the planet, somehow, and of a meteor shower that has rendered most of the inhabitants of earth blind.
 A group of "sighted" survivors works together, sometimes, to remain living throughout the catastrophe.
 It sounds very strange, but it is actually a pretty good book.
 It also helped to inspire the book Blindness which was released as a movie just last year.
-ANYWAY, as that book is not about zombies, I don't know how it could inspire a zombie film.
+ANYWAY, as that book is not about zombies, I don't know how it could inspire a zombie film.from the mind of A. Robb at 10:46 PM 1 questions, comments, and/or outrageous objections.

 April 3, 2009